 Unfortunately, delineating this balancing act in writing is a far easier thing to do than implementing it in reality.

 The reality is that there very well may be more tents in homeless encampments throughout Los Angeles.
 The homeless population in the city and county has been growing at a fairly rapid rate.
 Between 2013 and 2017 the homeless population in Los Angeles grew an astounding (and alarming) 46 percent.
 Thus, as the number of homeless people spiked upward, there certainly were more people living in encampments that had tents.

 Another development within the homeless community has resulted in the perception that more tents are present in encampments.
 Over the course of the past several years, homeless encampments have migrated from areas in the community in which they historically have been found.
 Because of their historic location in central Los Angeles, the vast majority of residents in the city and county didn’t encounter homeless encampments regularly.

 Rev. Andy J. Bales, the Chief Executive Officer of the Union Rescue Mission notes that homelessness now can be seen in virtually any neighborhood in Los Angeles.
-Homelessness, including homeless encampments, have become more visible to a broader segment of the community.
-Homeless people, and associated encampments, are now appearing nearly everywhere in the greater Los Angeles area.
+Homelessness, including homeless encampments, has become more visible to a broader segment of the community.
+Homeless people and associated encampments are now appearing nearly everywhere in the greater Los Angeles area.
 Bales noted that when a homeless encampment “appears in the Palisades, people start paying attention.”

 Taking into account that there are some additional tents as the homeless population grows, a key reason why some people honestly believe there has been a significant increase in the number of homeless tents is a result of visibility.
 As the migration occurs, it results in an understandable perception that there are more tents rather than tents moved to different locations in the LA area.